Clafout1s/InventoryEngine/README.md

 This project is a grid-based inventory system coded in Godot.

 ## Controls:
 WASD or Arrows to move between tiles.
 Left click to take and drop all items in the cell.
-Right click to take only one.

 ## Credits:
 Programmation, art by Clafout1s.